antoniusmisfit/shoebox-linux/README.md

 # shoebox-linux
-Shoebox Linux is a tiny Busybox-based Linux environment inspired by Minimal Linux Script and Minimal Linux Live by Ivan Davidov.
+Shoebox Linux is a tiny Busybox-based Linux environment inspired by [Minimal Linux Script](https://github.com/ivandavidov/minimal-linux-script) and [Minimal Linux Live](https://github.com/ivandavidov/minimal) by Ivan Davidov.
 # Building Shoebox Linux
 ## Dependencies
-On Debian-based systems, installing the build-essential and xorriso packages should satisfy all build dependencies for Shoebox Linux.
+On Debian-based systems, installing the build-essential and xorriso packages should satisfy all build dependencies for Shoebox Linux.On other Linux systems, please check your package manager and/or distro documentation for details and let me know if you are successful.

 ## Compiling Shoebox
 Simply copy the build.sh script into an empty directory, navigate to the directory, and then run as root: